Pttn/rieMiner/README.md

 ## Minimum requirements

-Only x64 systems with SSE are supported.
-If you want to run rieMiner on other systems, in particular with x86 or ARM CPUs (this includes Raspberry Pis), you need to use the [Light branch](https://github.com/Pttn/rieMiner/tree/Light) and compile yourself the code.

 * Windows 8.1 or recent enough Linux;
-* x64 CPU with SSE instruction set;
+* Virtually any usual 32 or 64 bits CPU (should work for any x86 since Pentium Pro and recent ARMs);
-* 1 GiB of RAM (the prime table limit must be manually set at a lower value in the options).
+* 512 MiB of RAM (the prime table limit must be manually set at a lower value in the options);
+* We only provide binaries for Windows and Linux x64.
+In the other cases, you must have access to an appropriate build environment and compile yourself the code.

 Recommended:

-* Windows 10 (latest version) or Debian 10;
+* Windows 11 (latest version) or Debian 11;
-* Recent Intel or AMD, with 8 cores or more;
+* Recent x64 with AVX2 (Intel Haswell, AMD Zen2, or better), with 8 cores or more;
 * 8 GiB (16 if using more than 8 cores) of RAM or more.

 ## Compile this program

 Compilation should work fine for the systems below.
-If not, please report any issue.
-However, if you are trying to compile on another system or an older version, you are on your own, please don't report any problem in these cases.
+If not, you are welcomed to report issues, however do not make reports when using an old OS.

-### On Debian/Ubuntu x64
+### Debian/Ubuntu

-You can compile this C++ program with g++, as, m4 and make, install them if needed.
+You can compile this C++ program with g++, as, m4 and make, install them if needed (as and m4 are not required if compiling on non-x64 platforms).
 Then, get if needed the following dependencies:

 * [GMP](https://gmplib.org/)
 * [libSSL](https://www.openssl.org/)